Turmoil in Sri Lanka as ex-president Rajapaksa sworn in as PM

 Earlier Sirisensa's United People's Freedom Alliance (UPFA) had said it would quit the ruling coalition, capping months of rising tensions between the president's bloc and Wickremesinghe's centre-right United National Party (UNP).

-UPFA lawmaker Susil Premejayantha told reporters that a new cabinet would be sworn in soon.
+UPFA lawmaker Susil Premajayantha told reporters that a new cabinet would be sworn in soon.

+Sri Lanka's US$87 billion economy has been under pressure in recent years, with growth last year slowing to a 16-year low of 3.3 percent due to tight monetary and fiscal conditions, droughts and floods.

-The ruling coalition had been further strained in recent days by strong criticism from Sirisena and his allies that ministers from Wickremesinghe's party did not act properly in investigating an alleged assassination plot to kill the president and former Defence Secretary Gotabaya Rajapaksa, the new prime minister's younger brother.
+The ruling coalition had been further strained in recent days by strong criticism from Sirisena and his allies that ministers from Wickremesinghe's party did not act properly in investigating an alleged assassination plot against the president and former Defence Secretary Gotabaya Rajapaksa, the new prime minister's younger brother.

 The alleged plot briefly threatened to cause tension between Sri Lanka and India, after a report that Sirisena had accused India's intelligence services of involvement - a claim that New Delhi and Colombo have both denied.

-Sirisena, along with some UPFA lawmakers including from his centre-left Sri Lanka Freedom Party (SLFP), formed a coalition government with Wickremesinghe's UNP soon after Sirisena unexpectedly defeated former ally Rajapaksa in a presidential election in January 2015.
+Sirisena, along with some UPFA lawmakers including from his centre-left Sri Lanka Freedom Party, formed a coalition government with Wickremesinghe's UNP soon after Sirisena unexpectedly defeated former ally Rajapaksa in a presidential election in January 2015.

-The UNP and UPFA, an alliance of several Sri Lankan parties, consolidated their coalition after a parliamentary election in August 2015.
+The UNP and UPFA, an alliance of several political parties, consolidated their coalition after a parliamentary election in August 2015.

 But both coalition partners suffered heavy defeats in local elections in February this year to a party backed by Rajapaksa.
 Sirisena loyalists backed a no-confidence motion in April against the prime minister, who survived after a majority of legislators voted to support his coalition government.